DavAug/chi/docs/source/getting_started/mechanistic_model.rst

     </sbml>

 Create a new file called ``template.xml`` and copy-paste the above lines in there.
-For all future models you will implement, you can use these lines as a starting point.
+For all future models, you can use these lines as a starting point.
 The first line specifies the XML version and the encoding, while the second and last line in the file specify the XML namespace.
 This namespace is what makes an XML file an SBML file.
 The remaining two lines begin the model definition.

 You can see
 that the model tag has an ``id`` property with the value ``"template"``.
-This id is not really used by chi, but Myokit_ uses it internally to name models, and we can use this in this tutorial for debugging / making sure that the model is implemented as expected.
+This ID is not really used by Chi, but Myokit_ uses it internally to name models, and we can use this in this tutorial for debugging / making sure that the model is implemented as expected.
 To this end, let us instantiate a model from the SBML file using the code below